contao/docs/docs/manual/system/settings.en.md

 ## config.yml

-The normal Bundle Config belongs in `config.yml`and is located in the folder `app/config/`.if the file does not exist yet, it must be created.
+The normal Bundle Config belongs in `config.yml`and is located in the folder `app/config/`.if the file does not exist yet, you have to create it.
 Contao automatically loads the or `config_prod.yml``config_dev.yml`and if not available the `config.yml`.

-This allows you to implement different configurations for your test or production environment (dev/prod) (e.g. more logging in debug mode).
-In addition, you can also commit the `config.yml`data that is stored `parameters.yml`in your repository.
+This allows you to realize different configurations for your test- or production environment (dev/prod) (e.g. more logging in debug mode).
+In addition, you can commit the `config.yml`configuration files `parameters.yml`in your repository.
 You can use a repository to store your project versions, for example, with Git.

 {{% notice note %}}
 From version **4.8** of Contao, the file is located directly in the root directory of the installation under `config/`.
 {{% /notice %}}

-Use the command line to get the default configuration for Contao:
+You can access the default configuration for Contao on the command line:

 ```bash
 php vendor/bin/contao-console config:dump-reference contao
 ```

-Information on the current configuration is given here:
+This will give you information about the current configuration:

 ```bash
 php vendor/bin/contao-console debug:config contao